Kawagoe Power Station

 Kawagoe Power Station (川越火力発電所, Kawagoe karyokuhatsudensho) is a large gas-fired power station in Kawagoe, Mie, Japan.
 The facility operates at an installed capacity of 4,802 MW, making it the fifth largest power station of its kind.

+Corporate social responsibility

+As part of its corporate social responsibility initiatives, there is an indoor heated pool at the power station which is open to the public.